 Nagoya Castle Gift Shop

-The second best place for souvenirs is the souvenir shop on the grounds of Nagoya Castle.
-Here you will also find some trinket-like souvenirs like keychains with the symbol of Nagoya, Nagoya Castle, or the Golden Tiger-Fish.
+The second best place for souvenirs is the souvenir shops on the grounds of Nagoya Castle.
+Here you will also find some trinket-like souvenirs like keychains with the symbol of Nagoya, Nagoya Castle, or the golden tiger-fish Kinshachi.

 Nagoya Castle Gift Shop